tugberkugurlu/go-bloggy/web/posts/2012/2012-10-08_06-03-00_complex-type-action-parameters-with-complextypeawareactionselector-in-asp-net-web-api-part-2.md

 ---
 title: Complex Type Action Parameters with ComplexTypeAwareActionSelector in ASP.NET Web API - Part 2
+abstract: In this post, we will see how ComplexTypeAwareActionSelector behaves under the covers to involve complex type action parameters during the action selection process.
 created_at: 2012-10-08 06:03:00 +0000 UTC
 tags:
 - ASP.Net